describo/describo.github.io/src/docs/guide/transforming-content.md

 For projects dealing with digitised content, a common requirement is the ability to perform bulk transformations on the raw data.
-This can include converting images into formats suitable for display on the web (e.g. creating thumbnails; converting TIFF images to jpeg or webp) as well as performing content extraction (e.g. performing named entity recognition and extracting themes, topics and subjects).
+This can include converting images into formats suitable for display on the web (e.g. creating thumbnails; JPEG images to webp) as well as performing content extraction (e.g. performing named entity recognition and extracting themes, topics and subjects).
 The Describo Transform section provides tools to enable this work.

 When you open the transform section, you will see a file browser in the left panel.
 Select the files and folders that you want to process.
-Describo will traverse the folder structure looking for images and text files (specifically, tiff, jpg, png, txt and html files).
+Describo will traverse the folder structure looking for images and text files (specifically, jpg, png, txt and html files).
 If any are found they will be selected and added to the context.

 Then, controls will be shown in the right hand panel to process the different file types.
 In the following image we can see the credits available for the assistant, text extraction and entity